 The Black Church has a unique history and culture that impacts every aspect of its life, including its worship style, forms of Christian education, methods of administration and governance, and interpersonal relationships within local congregations.
-The G-ETS Strategic Leadership in the Black Congregations track recognizes this uniqueness and offers students an opportunity to enhance their capacity to engage effectively in ministry within this context.
+The G-ETS Strategic Leadership for Black Congregations track recognizes this uniqueness and offers students an opportunity to enhance their capacity to engage effectively in ministry within this context.
 For this reason, students admitted into this track must be engaged in ministry that is significant to persons of African descent or the Black Church context.

-Students will cover such issues as how to approach public theology, prophetic preaching, Christian education, evangelism, biblical studies, community engagement and church administration from a Black Church perspective to foster a vital, vibrant, relevant and transformative congregation for the 21st century.
-In addition to these core courses, the Strategic Leadership in the Black Congregations track requires students to expand their general skills in management and leadership by their participating in Northwestern University's Kellogg School of Management Executive Scholars program.
+Students will cover such issues as how to approach public theology, prophetic preaching, Christian education, evangelism, biblical studies, community engagement and church administration from a Black

+Church perspective to foster a vital, vibrant, relevant and transformative congregation for the 21st century.
+In addition to these core courses, the Strategic Leadership for Black Congregations track requires students to expand their general skills in management and leadership by their participating in Northwestern University's Kellogg School of Management Executive Scholars program.

-The Strategic Leadership in the Black Congregations (SLBC) track aligns with the Doctor of Ministry Program by connecting effective Black Church leaders with each other, with scholars recognized in their fields, and with distinguished practitioners of Christian ministry in the Black Congregation context.
+The Strategic Leadership for Black Congregations track aligns with the Doctor of Ministry Program by connecting effective Black Church leaders with each other, with scholars recognized in their fields, and with distinguished practitioners of Christian ministry.
 The track's further mission is to effectively engage Black Church leaders in exploring traditional and contemporary culture(s) of the Black Church as well as explore the pastoral and administrative leadership needed to foster a vital, vibrant, relevant and transformative congregation for the 21st century.

-(c) Track Learning Goals

-- Knowing - Demonstrates a grasp of the broad contours of the theory of leadership as developed in the literature. - Demonstrates a grasp of basic administrative competencies necessary to manage a Black Church. - Recognizes the differences between situations requiring technical or adaptive challenges. - Articulates a theology of leadership for Black Congregations. - Being - Is self-aware of how the student's character formation affects the student's practice of leadership. - Is spiritually disciplined to guide character formation as a leader intentionally. - Shows competence in leadership practices and skills.
+- (c) Track Learning Goals - Knowing - Demonstrates a grasp of the broad contours of the theory of leadership as developed in the literature. - Demonstrates a grasp of basic administrative competencies necessary to manage a Black Church. - Recognizes the differences between situations requiring technical or adaptive challenges. - Articulates a theology of leadership. - Being - Is self-aware of how the student's character formation affects the student's practice of leadership. - Is spiritually disciplined to guide character formation as a leader intentionally. - Doing - Communicates the strategic interventions the student wants to bring about within her or his ministry site. - Analyzes administrative practices that are taking place at the ministry site. - Engages in work that moves the ministry site toward more full participation in the mission of God, and that can be used as a guide to help other church leaders in their ministries.